 Lake Placid Blues

-I’ve never been a Strat girl, but one of my major influences — Jimi Hendrix practically ate one every day for breakfast with those giant magic hands he had and so my first, and only true impulsive guitar purchase was a 1960 Mexican knockoff in Lake Placid Blue.
+I’ve never been a Strat girl, but one of my major influences — Jimi Hendrix practically ate one every day for breakfast with those giant magic hands he had.
+It seemed natural that my only true impulsive guitar purchase was a 1960 Mexican knockoff in Lake Placid Blue.

 It was not an amazing deal or a pushy sales rep — it was my own ego that got me — if I had a Stratocaster I would soon be playing (more) like Jimi!
 Right? (yeah, no.)